 Lakes in India, are widely recognized for their diverse attributes.
 They are natural and man-made.
 Natural lakes are of various types based on salt content in it, namely freshwater, brackish water and saltwater.
 Brackish water is somewhere in between where freshwater and saltwater are mixed.

-Whether you visit a city or a town or countryside of India, these gorgeous water bodies are bound to grab your attention.
+Whether you visit a city or a town or the countryside of India, these gorgeous water bodies are bound to grab your attention.

 Their spectacular beauty is a treat for the eyes.
-Many of these lakes and their catchment areas serve as natural home to wildlife.
+Many of these lakes and their catchment areas serve as a natural home to wildlife.
 They provide a source of livelihood to the local communities living on the shore areas.

 From a large assortment of magnificent lakes in India, here is our pick of 20 stunning and major lakes.

 A Quick Glance Through